IgniteUI/igniteui-xplat-docs/PORTING.md

 <!-- ComponentEnd: Grid, HierarchicalGrid -->
 ```

-- Replace path to samples with `ComponentSample` in code-viewer:
+- Replace routing path to samples with `{ComponentSample}` variable in code-viewer:

 from: